Den Körper erNÄHREN

 Daniela Keller ist seit 20 Jahren als Health Care Practioner mit Fokus auf bioenergetische Körperarbeit, Ernährung, Entgiftung und Stressreduktion in Wien tätig.
 In der Einzelarbeit hat Daniela sich auf diffuse und komplexe Krankheitsbilder spezialisiert (z.B.
 Allergien, Autoimmun Krankheiten, chronische Erschöpfung, Trauma-Auflösung und psychische Begleitung).
 Für alle Interessierten gibt sie Workshops zu "Grundlagen der Selbstheilung", und Aus- und Weiterbildungen in Grundlagen der ganzheilichen Selbstheilung für Therapeuten, Lebensberater und Energetiker.
 Zu Ernährungsthemen finden Vorträge und Ernährungs-Sprechstunden statt.
 Bei Interesse: www.tools-of-life-at, Email, Tel: +43-699-1144 7937

+Du möchtest dich informieren?
 Ruf gerne an.

-how I can support you?
+You want to know, how I can support you?
+You are welcome to call.

 +43 699 11447937